sbt/website/src/reference/02-DetailTopics/01-Using-sbt/05-Triggered-Execution.md

 evaluation runs.
 This can improve performance for projects with many source files.
 Because the file hashes are cached, it is possible for the evaluated task to read an invalid hash if many source files are being concurrently modified.
-The default value is false.  is false.
+The default value is false.